 The bunker shot was a disaster.
 I was in such a bad place mentally to try and execute that shot.
-I flew the green and the ball came to rest on the 75° embankment behind the hole.
-I had no swing at the ball at all and had to stand in front of the ball facing it to even get the club to make any contact.
+The ball flew the green and came to rest on the 75° embankment behind the hole.
+I had no swing at the ball at all and had to stand in front of the ball facing it even to get the club to make any contact.
 The ball went about 3 feet with the makeshift swing I attempted.
-Still in the rough and still on a severely downhill lie I managed to get the ball on the green but the false front made sure it didn’t stay.
+Still in the rough and still on a severely downhill lie I managed to get the ball on the green, but the false front made sure it didn’t stay.
 From there I rolled it up to the cup within a couple of feet and tapped in for fancy eight.

-To recap the first 5 holes, Double, Par, Double, Triple & Triple.
+To recap the first five holes, Double, Par, Double, Triple & Triple.
 Five holes into the round and I was already 10 over par.
-It was arguably the worst golf I’ve played in a very long time and my brain was fried.
+It was arguably the worst golf I’ve played in a very long time.